 Salt (Sticks)

 Though there are many different schools of thought as to what exactly the advantages and disadvantages are for adding salt to stick baits.
 We believe that many commonly held beliefs are fallacies.
-What we can all agree upon is that salt adds weight to the stick bait.
+What we can all agree upon is that salt adds weight to the stick bait, which in turn causes the bait to sink faster.

 • Cons: